All Episodes

 Then the episode goes on to the next episode in which another suspect's lawyer is explaining why his client ran when the cop showed up.

-And this black lawyer says, and I'm just reporting because people watched the show.
+And this black lawyer says, and I'm just reporting because people watch the show.

-these are the kind of things how many times do people quote reality to you based on what they saw in a movie?
+How many times do people quote reality to you based on what they saw in a movie or a television show?

 That's the point here.

-So this black lawyer, I'm to paraphrase, says something like in answer, why did your client run?
+So this black lawyer, I have to paraphrase, says something like, in answer, why did your client run?

 Because innocent and black don't exist in the minds of the cops.